INSIGHT-Bloomberg’s big bet: Can money beat Biden's momentum?

 After Biden's win in South Carolina, the former vice president picked up endorsements from former Virginia Governor Terry McAuliffe and Virginia Senator Tim Kaine, the 2016 Democratic vice presidential candidate -- underlining how Biden's comeback is drawing establishment Democrats who might have otherwise backed Bloomberg.
 Dan Blue, a prominent Democrat in the North Carolina State Senate who endorsed Bloomberg last week, said Biden's strong showing in South Carolina reset the race.
 But he said he still believes that Bloomberg can win by playing the long game and gradually accumulating delegates.

 "There's no question in my mind that this thing is very fluid and not absolute," he said.
-'HUGE NATIONAL EXPERIMENT'
+'TRULY ASTONISHING'

 Bloomberg's heavy advertising spending, however, makes him a uniquely powerful candidate even if he lags in opinion polls.
 He has spent more than half a billion dollars on ads ahead of Tuesday, more than four times the combined ad spending of his four remaining main rivals - Sanders, Biden, Senator Elizabeth Warren and Senator Amy Klobuchar, according to data from ad tracker Advertising Analytics.